code-differently/24q4-team2/README2.md

 * Incorporating more front-end styling into this game, It will significantly enhance the user experience

 ### Installation Instructions
-Go to vs code terminal.
+Go to IDE terminal/mac terminal.

 ### Backend:
 1. Clone the repository: